His Lordship's Favor (18CH793)

 Elizabeth Teares.
 This portion included the buildings shown on the 1705 plat.
 In 1738,

 Middleton sold 450 acres of His Lordship's Favor, including the portion with the buildings,

 to John Lancaster.
 Archaeological evidence suggests that the buildings were abandoned

 shortly after Lancaster's acquisition of the property.

 The plat of His Lordship's Favor was created by surveyor Joseph Manning, who was also

 the surveyor enlisted in 1697 to prepare a survey of the Courthouse at Moore's Lodge.

-His renderings of the buildings at Moore's Lodge are remarkably accurate and the
+His renderings of the buildings at Moore's Lodge are remarkably detailed and accurate and the

 archaeological investigations at His Lordship's Favor suggest a similar accuracy.